rsaryev/auto-copilot-cli/docs/usage.md

 </p>

 Need to be in a git repository
+If you want some files not to be checked, then add to .gitignore
 ```bash
 # Analyzes git diff and generates a commit message
 $ copilot pre-commit